WolframKluge/eccwmbus/README.md

 in the
     1st version send them to a csv file and in the
-    2nd version to push the paramters to emonhub for use in emoncms (www.openenergymonitor.org)
+    2nd version to push the parameters to emonhub for use in emoncms (www.openenergymonitor.org)

 Tested Devices: